10 Best Cities for Asian Men to Date: The Ranking No One Else Will Give You

 San Francisco has one of the largest Asian populations of any American city, and the Bay Area as a whole is deeply intertwined with Asian American culture.
 On paper, this should make it one of the top cities for Asian men.
 In practice, the reality is more complicated.

-The tech culture of San Francisco creates a particular social dynamic that is difficult to navigate.
-The city skews heavily male in its professional demographics, which means competition among men is fierce.
+The tech culture creates a particular social dynamic that is difficult to navigate.
+The city skews heavily male in its professional demographics, so competition among men is fierce.
 Women in the Bay Area have extraordinary leverage in the dating market, and that leverage translates into higher standards and more selective behavior.

-It’s a city where no one pays particular attention to their appearance (men or women) and called the land of 49ers for a reason (i.e. the 4s think their 9s).
-And the internalized racism (i.e. Oxford Study) is a very real phenomenon.
-Also the gender ratio with more men than women does you no favors as well.
+It’s a city where no one pays particular attention to their appearance, men or women.
+Internalized racism is a very real phenomenon here.
+An unfavorable gender ratio with more men than women does not help either.

-That said, the sheer size of the Asian American population means social circle game and community-based approaches can work very well here.
-If you are an Asian American male embedded in tech, startup culture, or the broader professional Asian American community of the Bay Area, your organic dating opportunities are genuinely strong.
-The professional identity carries social proof in a way it simply does not in cities where tech culture is less dominant.
+Nightlife in San Francisco is noticeably weaker than LA, New York, or Miami.
+Going to sleep earlier, a smaller bar scene, and club culture that never fully rebounded all work against you.
+However, the sheer size of the Asian American population means social circle game and community-based approaches can work very well.
+If you are embedded in tech, startup culture, or the broader professional Asian American community, your organic dating opportunities are genuinely strong.

-SF’s position among the best cities for Asian men to date depends almost entirely on whether your game is cold approach or social circle: choose accordingly.
+SF’s position among the best cities for Asian men depends almost entirely on whether your game is cold approach or social circle: choose accordingly.

 Read our full San Francisco Dating Coach Guide here.